distributed-community/floating-islands/decision_tree.md

 Decision: suction caissons
 Reason: pile hammering is too expensive and prohibited in populated areas, concrete needs too heavy machinery and anchor is too expensive and also needs too much machinery

+12) angle sensors
+	pipe with fluid
+		-wave interaction causes bad readings
+	accelerometer
+		-a bit more expensive
+Decision: accelerometer
+Reason: increase in price is way smaller than saved cost of risk of bad reading from mechanical sources of angle data

 ## Infrastructure

 1) Potable water, capital investments(>3m3/mo)